 If you’re publishing and using print-on-demand to sell your book, you know the pain and frustration page formatting causes.
-Today, we’re going to cover one of the more annoying and (unnecessarily) challenging steps when using Microsoft Word: adding page numbering to your file.
+Today, we’re covering one of the more annoying and (unnecessarily) challenging steps when using Microsoft Word: adding page numbering to your file.

 Here’s a tl;dr version, for those of you in a hurry:

-Use Page Breaks for controlling where content appears on the page and Section Breaks to control section-by-section headers.
+2. Add Breaks – Use Page Breaks for control where content appears on the page and Section Breaks to control section-by-section headers.

 Step 1: Finish Your File